flare-foundation/docs/docs/tech/ftso.md

         ```

-    - **Reveal**: After all price data, a single random number must be submitted, to help with on-chain randomness generation.
+    - **Reveal**: After all price data, a single random number must be submitted.

         ```solidity
         function revealPrices(